whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     </ul>
     <p>Eadric has the morning off to collect his new squad, but should report to the war room at noon.
 Gerad will have an initial mission for them then, and will give Eadric the special mission of learning as much as he can about them, particularly whether they can be trusted and are committed to the cause.</p>
     <p>When he goes to leave the castle he will encounter the bagpipe duel, with a crowd gathered around.
 Across the crowd he will see his brother, Alex, who will catch his eye, smile and then disappear into the crowd.</p>
-    <h4>Coming Together</h4>
+    <h3>Coming Together</h3>
+    <h4>The Bagpipe Duel</h4>
     <p>
-      <strong>The bagpipe duel.</strong> The first encounter where all the players are present will be the bagpipe duel between Haera and Barbarious.
+      The first encounter where all the players are present will be the bagpipe duel between Haera and Barbarious.
 It will be opposed performance checks, with advantage if proficient in the instrument (Haera is not, but her performance modifier is +13).
 If Haera loses, she will leave in a huff.
 The party will have a chance to interact or talk.
     </p>
+    <h4>The Council of War</h4>
     <p>
       <strong>General Heartbren.</strong> General Heartbren will have observed the bagpipe duel with a certain amusement.
 He will congratulate Barbarious if he won the duel, and wish him better luck next time if he did not.
 Then he will invite the party into his offices in the keep.
 He will take them to a large conference room where his inner council is gathering.
     </p>
-    <p><strong>The Council of War.</strong> The war council is James Lightbringer, Theodore Gloryheart, Farnor Spiketooth, Haera Oelefros, Wyrmling Trapsmith, and Kyman Hexhammer.
+    <p>The war council is James Lightbringer, Theodore Gloryheart, Farnor Spiketooth, Haera Oelefros, Wyrmling Trapsmith, and Kyman Hexhammer.
 The party will arrive before any of the other council members except Ambassador Gloryheart, who General Heartbren will introduce as Theodore Gloryheart, Archduke of Falak, Ambassador of Empress Dormana I. Each of the others will be announced by the Seneschal in this order as such:</p>
     <ul>
       <li>Duke James Lightbringer, Lord of the East Reach, Lord General of the Rising Dawn, Ambassador of the King of Kandor.</li>
       <li>Dragon Lord Farnor Spiketooth, Retired Commander of the Western Legion, Special Ambassador of the Dragon Emperor Valraxa</li>